-If an agent can't easily show your home, she is going to show another agent's listing instead.
+If an agent can't easily show your home, she will show another agent's more readily-available listing instead.
 Don't give an agent a reason to pass up your home.
-Any of these can hamper showings:
+Any of these issues can hamper showings:

-It's not that agents are greedy creatures who show only high-fee listings--which is against the law, although some are highly motivated solely by income--but agents tend to view lower-commissioned listings as those in which the seller isn't very motivated to sell.
+It's not that agents are greedy creatures who show only high-fee listings, which is against the law, although some are highly motivated by the prospective income.
+It's just that agents tend to view lower-commissioned listings as those in which the seller isn't very motivated to sell.

-- If the seller isn't motivated, it could mean the seller isn't willing to negotiate on price.
+- If the seller isn't motivated, an agent might assume the seller isn't willing to negotiate on price.

-- In slow moving markets, buyers expect to negotiate.
+- Especially in slow moving markets, buyers expect to negotiate.

 - Agents whose buyers want to negotiate will show only listings where negotiation is possible.

-Some multi-million-dollar listings offer sports cars as a home buyer incentive, but it doesn't have to be anything that expensive.
-An incentive doesn't even need to cost the seller if the home price is structured to account for the discount.
-Here are typical incentives:
+Some multi-million-dollar listings offer sports cars as a home-buyer incentive, but it doesn't have to be anything that expensive.
+An incentive doesn't even need to cost the seller anything if the home price is structured to account for the incentive.
+Here are some typical incentives:

-You can't keep your home sale a secret and expect to sell it.
-Whether you pay for advertising or your agent does, you need to let everyone know it is for sale.
-The best way to do that is to advertise.
+You can't keep your home sale a secret and still expect to sell it.
+Whether you pay for advertising or your agent does, you need to let everyone know it's for sale.
+The best way to do that is to advertise:

-- Sunday classifieds in daily newspaper (if there is such a thing in your city)
+- Place an ad in the Sunday classifieds in your daily newspaper (if there is such a thing in your city)

-- Picture classifieds, if offered during the week
+- List your home in Picture classifieds, if offered during the week

 Buyers today begin their home searches online.
-There is no better way to initially view a home than in the comfort of one's own pajamas at home in front of the computer, looking at a 360-degree or 3D tour.
+There is no better way to initially view a new potential home than in the comfort of one's own pajamas, in front of the computer, looking at a 360-degree or 3D tour.
 Some buyers won't even consider a property listing if it doesn't include a virtual tour.
 Basic requirements are:

-- Minimum of two spins and preferably more if space lends itself.
+- A minimum of two spins and preferably more if space lends itself.

 - High resolution or HD photos that buyers can print themselves.

-- Ability to share photos so buyers can send the pictures to friends / family.
+- Ability to share photos so buyers can send the pictures to friends and family.